wp-blocks/cf7-antispam/readme.txt

 A trustworthy antispam plugin for Contact Form 7.
 Simple but effective.

 == Description ==
-Contact Form 7 Antispam - is a new plugin that, without boring you with configurations, filters out spam-bots with an auto-learning ai mechanism.
+Contact Form 7 Antispam - is an Anti-spam plugin that without boring you with configurations, filters out spam-bots with an auto-learning ai mechanism.
-Summarising:
+What the plugin does in detail:
 - for first the plugin perform a quick, trasparent but effective check on the humanity of the sender (without i'm not a robot checkbox or something like that)
 - Then the IP is checked to see if it is on any spammer blocklists
 - After that it is analysed by a predictive algorithm that learns what is spam and what is not, so that as you receive spam your site learns to protect itself!